 Early Childhood Jewish Education Parenting Young Children

+For me, music has always been one of the most powerful ways I connect to something greater than myself.
+Growing up, singing with others wasn’t just a pastime—it was a lifeline.
+Those moments of harmony, where voices blend and barriers dissolve, were some of my happiest during a complicated childhood.
 Equipped with a Master’s Degree in Education, decades of childcare experience, and a profound understanding of human development, I’ve only recently come to fully appreciate the pivotal role spirituality plays as one of our developmental domains, uncovering the extraordinary benefits that our focused attention on this aspect can yield.

 As a steadfast lover of data and a lifelong learner, my journey into understanding the spiritual development of children deepened profoundly upon reading “The Spiritual Child” by Dr. Lisa Miller.
 Her description of spirituality as “an inner sense of relationship to a higher power that is loving & guiding” not only captivated me but also illuminated the path ahead.
-This exploration, deeply rooted in scientific evidence and personal experience, has shown me the transformative power of nurturing our children’s spiritual growth.
+This exploration, deeply rooted in scientific evidence and personal experience, has illuminated the transformative power of nurturing our children’s spiritual growth.

 Why Support Spiritual Development in Children?